Price and Volume functions

 Price or raw market data.

-Returns pointers to the temporary open, high, low, and close price
+Returns pointers to a temporary open, high, low, and close price

-for the TA-Lib indicators.
-Can be used as a price series parameter to any function or indicator.
+series of the current asset.
+Can be used as a price series parameter to any function or indicator,

 called.
 TimeFrame however is ignored, and the